FGNET-RH: Fine-Grained Named Entity Typing via Refinement in Hyperbolic Space: Related Work

 Embedding models use widely available embedding resources with customized loss functions to form classification models.
 Yogatama et al., \cite{DBLP:conf/acl/YogatamaGL15} used embeddings along with Weighted Approximate Rank Pairwise (WARP) loss.
 Ren et al., \cite{DBLP:conf/emnlp/RenHQHJH16} proposed AFET that uses different set of loss functions to model the clean and the noisy entity mentions.
 Abhishek et al., \cite{DBLP:conf/eacl/AbhishekAA17} proposed end-to-end architecture to jointly embed the mention and the label embeddings.
 Xin et al., \cite{DBLP:conf/emnlp/XinZH0S18} used language models to compute the compatibility between the context and the entity type prior to entity typing.
 Choi et al., \cite{DBLP:conf/acl/LevyZCC18} proposed ultra-fine entity typing encompassing more than 10,000 entity types.
 They used crowd-sourced data along with the distantly supervised data for model training.

-Graph convolution networks are introduced in recent past in order to extend the concept of convolutions from regular-structured grids to graphs~\cite{DBLP:conf/iclr/KipfW17}.
+~Especially noteworthy amongst the embedding models are the graph convolution networks, introduced in recent past, that extend the concept of convolutions from regular-structured grids to graphs~\cite{DBLP:conf/iclr/KipfW17}.
 Ali et al., \cite{DBLP:conf/aaai/AliSLW20} proposed attentive convolutional network for fine-grained entity typing.
 Nickel et al., \cite{DBLP:conf/nips/NickelK17} illustrated the benefits of hyperbolic geometry for embedding the graph structured data.
 Chami et al., \cite{DBLP:conf/nips/ChamiYRL19} combined graph convolutions with the hyperbolic geometry.
 L{\'{o}}pez et al., \cite{DBLP:conf/rep4nlp/LopezHS19} used hyperbolic geometry for ultra-fine entity typing.
 To the best of our knowledge, we are the first to explore the combined benefits of the graph convolution networks in relation with the hyperbolic geometry for \FGNET{} over distantly supervised noisy data.